cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 5 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

 The room was unnervingly tidy.
 Reports were stacked with military exactitude on the desk, a locked dispatch box beside them.
 Cartwright’s uniform lay folded with similar precision, as if ready for immediate inspection.
-The sharp call of the evening bugle pierced the silence.

 Holmes’s gaze flickered across the room before settling on Cartwright.
 He remained standing, arms clasped behind his back, his posture suggesting a man on edge.